SMTG-Bham/galore/paper.md

 ### Known limitations and improvements
-The Gelius model is based on photoelectrons with short wavelengths, such that behaviour is dominated by wavefunction fluctuations close to the atomic nuclei. [@Gelius1972; @Gelius1972a; @Gelius1974] This model is expected to break down at longer wavelengths, and in the case of low-energy UPS it is likely that significant scattering effects would be neglected.
+The Gelius model is based on photoelectrons with short wavelengths, such that the photoinionisation matrix elements are dominated by regions of space close to the atomic nuclei.[@Gelius1972; @Gelius1972a; @Gelius1974] This model is expected to break down at longer wavelengths, and in the case of low-energy UPS it is likely that significant scattering effects would be neglected.